ovh/docs/pages/platform/databases/postgresql_06_connect_pgadmin/guide.en-gb.md

 By default, a Public Cloud Database does not accept any form of connection from the outside world.
 This way we can help prevent intrusive connection attempts.

-Click to authorize a new IP, and enter the previously found IP of your PHP environment or Web Hosting plan.
+Click to authorize a new IP, and enter the IP of your pgAdmin environment.
 In our case we will enter 109.190.200.59.

 ![Add an IP](images/ip_authorize.png){.thumbnail}